-Answer: Explain how you figured out your answer.
+A .

+Answer:

 Correct answer: 200

+Explain how you figured out your answer.
+Coffeet and Well 200

 Rationale: To receive full credit for this item, students must give the correct number of chirps and explain that for every 2-degree rise in the temperature, the number of chirps increases by eight.
 The item requires creative thought for students at this grade as well as planning a solution strategy.
 Additionally, it requires a written justification of their answer, more than just showing work.